HERITAGE · SINCE 1950

 The presses and the heavy equipment came down from Maple Ave., and the shop opened for business at its new address.
 Franklin Printing has operated out of Beverly Avenue ever since.

-Three generations of the Jackson family — Eldon Jackson, Everett Jackson Jr., and Everett H. Jackson, Sr. — at a Franklin Printing press
+Members of the Jackson family at a Franklin Printing press

 Same family, still at the press.

 Everett Sr. founded the company.
-His sons Everett Jr. and Eldon carried it through a move and three building additions.
-Everett Jr. and Eldon are still at the shop most days, and the family is still here.
+His sons Everett Jr. and Eldon carried it through the move and the additions, and run Franklin today — Everett as president, Eldon as vice president.
+A third generation, Sarah Jackson, works in the shop alongside them now.

 What we put on paper today belongs to the same line.
 Same family, same name, same way of doing the work — one careful job at a time.